 Ford’s very handy Torque Vectoring Control system might sound like a spaceship control system, but it’s actually a way of helping to improve handling — especially turning.
-This system, found in the 2017 and even earlier models like the 2015 Ford Escape, senses the vehicle making a turn and applies brake pressure independently to each front wheel.
+This system, found in the 2017 Ford Escape, senses the vehicle making a turn and applies brake pressure independently to each front wheel.

 Traction Control and Intelligent Four-Wheel Drive

 The Escape also packs some extra traction while you’re out on the roadways.
 Many crossovers and SUVs today are optioned with all-wheel drive to assist with driving in heavy-weather conditions; Ford calls its own system Intelligent Four-Wheel Drive, and it helps to keep the Escape steady on rough roadways and uneven surfaces.